 The Abel Tasman Coastal Track follows a pristine coastline of extraordinary beauty.
 Clear, turquoise bays, abundant bird and sea life, and fresh, clean air surround you as you walk under the shady canopy of lush native forest.
 Birdsong rings through the treetops above, only interrupted by the call of the occasional small waterfall nestled in the midst of the park.

-You can walk into the Park from the seaside village of Marahau, Canaan Downs (at the top of Takaka Hill) or from the picturesque Wainui Bay.
+You can walk into the Park from the seaside village of Marahau, Canaan Downs (at the top of Takaka Hill) or the picturesque Wainui Bay.
 Or, you can be dropped off at various points along the track by sea, paddle in by kayak, or be flown into the airstrip in Awaroa Bay by plane or helicopter.
 Several water transport operators are based in Kaiteriteri and Marahau at the southern end of the Park, and many offer combo options so you can cruise, walk or kayak sections of the park at your own pace.

-Whether you have all the time in the world or just a few hours you can still make the most of being in this extraordinary place.
-Believe it or not, after a day out sightseeing you can refuel in the heart of the park, with hot coffee, cold beer or delicious food on offer at Awaroa Lodge.
+Whether you have all the time in the world or just a few hours, you can still make the most of being in this extraordinary place.
+Believe it or not, after a day out sightseeing, you can refuel in the heart of the park with hot coffee, cold beer or delicious food on offer at Awaroa Lodge.
 Other spectacular lodges are dotted along the coastline, nestled amongst sweeping sheltered bays and subtropical native forests.
-As you awake in paradise, with home-cooked breakfasts and idyllic sea views right on your doorstep, we guarantee you'll want to pinch yourself to make sure you're not dreaming.
+As you awake in paradise, with home-cooked breakfasts and idyllic sea views right on your doorstep, we guarantee you'll want to pinch yourself to ensure you're not dreaming.